aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 }
 ```

-## Using Operation Paginators
+## Using Operation Paginators {id="using-paginators"}

-Typically, when you retrieve a list of items, you may need to check the output struct for a token or marker to confirm
+Typically, when you retrieve a list of items, you might need to check the output struct for a token or marker to confirm
 whether the AWS service returned all results from your request.
-If present, you use the token or marker to request the
+If the token or marker is present, you use it to request
-next page of results.
-Instead of managing these tokens or markers, you can use the service package's available paginator
+the next page of results.
+Instead of managing these tokens or markers, you can use the service package's available
-types.
+paginator types.

 Paginator helpers are available for supported service operations, and can be found in the service client's Go package.
 To construct a paginator for a supported operation, use the `New<OperationName>Paginator` function.
 Paginator construct